jstetich/FOCB_WQ/Graphics/Surface_Trends_Graphics.md

 collected by volunteers.

-This notebook builds on other analyses, which looked for overall trends in water quality, by looking for “seasonal” trends.
-We look for these by defining seasonal variables and fitting linear interaction models
+This notebook builds on other analyses, which looked for overall trends and “seasonal” trends in water quality.
+Here we develop possible graphics to present results of those analyses.

-We produce an “Early vs Late” factor and a three point factor for for Spring, Summer, and Fall, based on the month of sampling.
-However, the three season model is almost always better, so we fully develop analyses only for that version.
+We produce an a three point factor for for Spring, Summer, and Fall, based on the month of sampling, so we can show seasonal as well as overall trends.

 # Load Libraries